Valis III: Characters

-Yuko Asou is the main character of Valis III, a Japanese teenage schoolgirl chosen as the Valis warrior and keeper of the Valis sword.
+Yuko Asou is the main character of the Valis series, a Japanese teenage schoolgirl chosen as the Valis warrior and keeper of the Valis sword.
 Of the three playable characters, she is the one with the most fighting strength, but is little weak in her magical abilities.
 Cham is the game's second character, a demon warrior-maiden born in the Dark World who wields a deadly whip.
 Her father, Lada, a baron of the Dark World, was killed by Glames for standing against the plan to invade Dreamland.
 Faced with this fact, she seeks revenge and initially tries to steal the Valis sword from Yuko.
 However, Cham and Yuko decide to fight together.
 Valna is Yuko's sister who grew up within Vecanti and the game's third character.
 She became strong in the ways of magic and carries with her a powerful magic staff.
 Valna has the most powerful magic of the three character, but it is the one with the least attack strength.